ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }
 ~~~

-Editor note, we might wish to eliminate this intermediate identity document content type, by treating it as an alterative encoding of `application/jwk-set+json` or `application/cose-key-set`.
+**Editor note**: we might wish to eliminate this intermediate identity document content type, by treating it as an alterative encoding of `application/jwk-set+json` or `application/cose-key-set`.

 However, there is no media type fragment processing directive that would enable dereferencing the known key set content types, listed above.